-Working with advisors for the last ten years, I’ve seen a lot of mistakes, errors in judgment, and miscalculations.
+Working with advisors since 2004, I’ve seen a lot of mistakes, errors in judgment, and miscalculations.
 The most common error I’ve seen is advisors who don’t think they need to spend time marketing.

 In my talks and presentations I like to say that even if you have been in business six plus years, you should still spend 25% of your time marketing your practice.